What’s the Difference Between a Full-Service Broker and a Discount Broker?

 Working with a full-service discount realtor is the right fit for most people.
 The top full-service brands offer commission savings without sacrificing the services and support you need to sell your house for the best price possible.

 Listing with a limited-service brokerage is too risky for most sellers.
 These companies advertise cheap rates — but almost always at the expense of services that can directly affect your ability to find a buyer quickly and negotiate an attractive offer.
-Unless you're an experienced home seller in a hot real estate market, the potential savings likely aren't worth the trade-offs.
+The potential savings likely aren't worth the trade-offs unless you're an experienced home seller in a hot real estate market.

 The best discount real estate companies